Vortices in a parity-invariant Maxwell-Chern-Simons model

 Defining the electric charge $Q = e \int \! d^2x \, \left(\rho_+ + \rho_-\right)$ and the g-electric charge $G = g \int \! d^2x \, \left(\rho_+ - \rho_-\right)$, and defining also the magnetic flux as $\Phi \equiv \int \! d^2x \, B $ and the g-magnetic flux as $\chi \equiv \int \! d^2x \, b$, we obtain upon integration:

 That is, the electric charge associated with one gauge field is proportional to the magnetic flux associated with the other.
 It is well-known that there is a flux attachment caused by the CS term, but in our case this charge-flux relation happens between two different gauge fields.
-This is a distinctive feature of this class of models, since it implements the flux attachment in a parity-invariant way.
+This mutual statistics behavior~\cite{Wilczek} is a distinctive feature of this class of models~\cite{Kim}, but here we implement the flux attachment in a parity-invariant way.

 The energy-momentum tensor here can be written as

 The energy functional following from this expression is

 We are interested only in the static regime, {\it i.e.}, $\partial_0 \equiv 0$.